3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/html/html-dom.md

 ## Describe what Semantic HTML means

 The most important thing to remember is that these tags and attributes are supposed to give structure and meaning your content, not appearance.
 Sometimes you might want the title of the page to be smaller than the titles of the sub sections.
 You should still use the tag that conveys the proper meaning, even if it doesn't look right.
-You mainly need to focus on this because of screen readers, so that they can understand the importance of the tags/flow of your page.
+You need to order your content this way because of screen readers, so that they can understand the importance of the tags/flow of your page.

 <br />